How to Detect Plumbing Leaks Inside Walls

 • Stains becoming darker after water use

-• No moisture during dry periods, followed by reappearance
+• No moisture when fixtures are unused, followed by reappearance after plumbing use

 These timing patterns help connect the leak to a specific plumbing fixture.